American Recovery and Reinvestment Act in header of articles

 For 2011, you might have had to recapture your subsidy amounts if your income fell into the phase-out ranges.

 Homebuyer credit: First-time homebuyers who bought a home could receive up to an $8,000 refundable credit.
 They must have bought the home after April 8, 2008, and before May, 1, 2010.
 Phase-out of this credit started at $75,000 -- or $150,000 if married filing jointly.

 After Nov.
 6, 2009, both of these applied:

-The homebuyer credit was expanded to provide up to a $6,500 credit for long-time homeowners who purchased a replacement home.
+The homebuyer credit was expanded to provide up to a $6,500 credit.
+This applied to long-time homeowners who bought a replacement home.

 To learn more about how the government distributes stimulus-package money, visit www.recovery.gov.